 The travelling public should expect some disruption to their travel times during construction.

-An environmental and geotechnical review to assess the impact of the scheme on the surrounding environment have been conducted and are being further reviewed and updated.
+Environmental and geotechnical reviews to assess the impact of the scheme on the surrounding environment have been conducted and are being further reviewed and updated.

 What happens next

 The Orders as Made became operative on Wednesday 9 December 2020, being the date that Notice of the Orders was given.
 The legal challenge period to the Orders as published expires six weeks from that date.